dekxheadroom/TRIFORCE-Threat_Model/TRIFORCE_MODEL.md

 ## Desired Outcomes
 * Defence team able to know if security posture is sufficient to deter, delay or disrupt attacks from identified threat actors.
 * Defence team able to reduce attack surface area.
-* Defence team able to pro-actively observe detect and decisively respond to threat activities.
+* Defence team able to pro-actively observe, detect and decisively respond to threat activities.

 ## Limitations
 * The approach is best suited for threat actors that follow known playbooks, and may not be applicable to top-tier threat teams that innovate playbooks.